 The Playhouse is a not-for-profit, professional theatre in residence situated on the magnificent campus of the University of California, San Diego.
 La Jolla Playhouse is located on the corner of La Jolla Village Drive and Torrey Pines Road in La Jolla, California.

-La Jolla Playhouse wishes to thank The Artistic Directors' Circle and the 2013/2014 Season Sponsors for their generous support: Joan & Irwin Jacobs, Sheri L. & Stuart W. Jamieson, Becky Moores, Lucille & Ronald Neeley, Dr. Seuss Fund at the San Diego Foundation, City of San Diego Commission for Arts and Culture, The Shubert Foundation, DonorNation, Qualcomm, Rao & Padma Makineni, Paula Marie Black, Gail & Ralph Bryan, Faiya Fredman, Kevin J. Kinsella, Vivien & Jeffrey Ressler, Steven Strauss & Lise Wilson, Mandell Weiss Charitable Trust.
+La Jolla Playhouse wishes to thank The Artistic Directors' Circle and the 2014/2015 Season Sponsors for their generous support: Joan & Irwin Jacobs, Sheri L. & Stuart W. Jamieson, Becky Moores, Dr. Seuss Fund at the San Diego Foundation, City of San Diego Commission for Arts and Culture, Qualcomm, The Shubert Foundation, DonorNation, Gurtin Fixed Income, Paula Marie Black, Uma & Vinit Bodas, Faiya Fredman, Lynelle & William Lynch, Vivien & Jeffrey Ressler, Steven Strauss & Lise Wilson, Mandell Weiss Charitable Trust.

-La Jolla Playhouse Education and Outreach programs are supported by corporate sponsors Qualcomm Foundation, US Bank, San Diego Gas & Electric, Bank of America; Cox Communications, ResMed Foundation, Jack in the Box Foundation, Allianz Global Investors, Macy’s Foundation, Neiman Marcus, Nordstrom Foundation, Wells Fargo Foundation, The Employees Community Fund of Boeing California, and the Target Foundation.
-Foundation support is provided by The William Hall Tippett and Ruth Rathell Tippett Foundation, William Randolph Hearst Foundation, Escondido Charitable Foundation, Sidney E. Frank Foundation, Ellen Browning Scripps Foundation, San Diego Scottish Rite Community Foundation, The Favrot Fund, The Crawford Smith Foundation, The Seth Sprague Educational and Charitable Foundation, John and Marcia Price Family Foundation, Samuel I. and John Henry Fox Foundation, The Sutherland Foundation, The Arthur and Jeanette Pratt Memorial Fund, and La Jolla Kiwanis Foundation.
+La Jolla Playhouse Education and Outreach programs are supported by corporate sponsors Qualcomm Foundation, US Bank, San Diego Gas & Electric, Bank of America, Cox Communications, ResMed Foundation, Union Bank, Macy’s Foundation, Nordson Corporation Foundation, and The Employees Community Fund of Boeing California.
+Foundation support is provided by The William Hall Tippett and Ruth Rathell Tippett Foundation, William Randolph Hearst Foundation, Las Patronas, Sidney E. Frank Foundation, Ellen Browning Scripps Foundation, San Diego Scottish Rite Community Foundation, The Farrell Family Foundation, The Favrot Fund, The Crawford Smith Foundation, The Seth Sprague Educational and Charitable Foundation, Price Family Charitable Fund, Samuel I. and John Henry Fox Foundation, The Arthur and Jeanette Pratt Memorial Fund, and La Jolla Kiwanis Foundation.
 Government support is provided by the City of San Diego Commission for Arts and Culture, the County of San Diego, City of Chula Vista Performing and Visual Arts Grant, the City of Encinitas and Mizel Family Foundation Community Grant Program.